Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: The Protocol

-$\Pi_{\textsf{ReLU}}$ is given in \autoref{p:relu} for the semi-honest setting in black.
-The extra steps marked in blue are only executed when malicious security is needed, and we use this notation in other protocols as well.
-The malicious version generally adds replicate parallel operations \de{similar to executing the semi-honest protocol twice.
-It also }and requires replicate sharing of the same values to validate the integrity.
+The protocol $\Pi_{\textsf{MatMulReLU}}$, detailed in \autoref{p:matmulrelu}, demonstrates how ReLU can be combined with truncation after matrix multiplication.
+The steps for a semi-honest setting are colored black, with additional steps for a malicious adversary marked blue.
+We use this notation in other protocols as well. $\Pi_{\textsf{MatMulReLU}}$ reduces the total communication rounds of matrix multiplication and ReLU combined to 2 from at least 3, by merging the transmission needed for truncation and sharing shares masked by psuedorandom masks generated by {\LTH}s in step 2) and 3).
+The malicious version generally adds replicate parallel operations and requires replicate sharing of the same values to validate the integrity.
 Parties compare the copies of intermediate results and final outputs from different sources to achieve malicious security with abort.
+We also use $\Pi_{\textsf{mal-arith-mult}}$ of \cite{mohassel2018aby3} to ensure correct 2-out-of-3 shares after local multiplication.